minoru-nagasawa/redmine_custom_field_groups_user/README.md

 Then you can edit this custom field at Users tab in group view.
 ![4 Edit Custom Field](4-edit-customfield.png)

-To get custom field with REST API, add "user_cf" to parameter.
+To get custom field with REST API, add "?include=users,user_cf" to parameter.
 ex.
 No Custom Field
 ![5 No Custom Field](5-rest-no-cf.png)